 Most of the effects of high altitude generally present in elevations higher than 8,000 feet.

 Some dogs have no problem with the high altitude, while others may exhibit more signs.
 Depending on how fast you ascend will affect the onset and severity of the symptoms.

 What to Know About High Altitude and Dogs

 Like humans, low oxygen levels from altitude can give dogs headaches, make them vomit, or feel nauseous, among other symptoms.
 In extreme cases, it can cause a build up of fluid in the lungs and brain.

 Heights ranging between 5,000 to 11,500 feet above sea level are considered high altitude.
 Anything from 11,500 to about 18,000 feet is extreme altitude.

 As Dave and I struggled with pounding headaches, nausea, sleepless nights, and shortness of breath after arriving to the Chilean Altiplano, we wondered how Sora felt.

 Of course, she couldn’t tell us directly, so we could only surmise based on her behavior.

-Signs of Altitude Sickness
+Signs of Altitude Sickness in Dogs

-Other signs of altitude sickness include:
+Symptoms of high altitude sickness includes: